tfraudet/PyAcphFlightsLogbook/README.md

 * process in realtime OGN APRS message
 * for each aircraft detect events like takeoff and landing and store them in a database
-* keep xx days of retention in the database
+* keep x days of retention in the database
-* Relying on the following open data resources
+* relying on the following open data resources
   * The [OGN devices database](http://ddb.glidernet.org/) from [OpenGliderNetwork](http://wiki.glidernet.org/) to identify any FLARM/OGN-equiped aircraft (type, model,...)
   * The [Airport codes database](https://datahub.io/core/airport-codes) from [OurAirports](https://ourairports.com/) to identify takeoff and landing airfields